Knowledge Hub

 Copyright

-However, if the collaborators produce something in which their contributions are distinct, such as an encyclopedia or a song (which comprises music and words), there are multiple copyright works in which each individual creator will have independent nights.
-It's not joint ownership but it still calls for an agreement between the various participants, to determine to determine how royalties will be shared as well as other matters.
+If the collaborators produce something in which their contributions are distinct, such as an encyclopedia or a song (which comprises music and words), there are multiple copyright works in which each individual creator will have independent nights.
+It's not joint ownership but it still calls for an agreement between the various participants, to determine how royalties will be shared as well as other matters.
 A licence of a joint copyright work requires the consent of all the joint owners, which might make it very difficult to exploit.
-Agreeing how to exploit the work in advance, and documenting the terms of that agreement, is definitely helpful—but it is hard to predict just what you will need to cover, and if the work turns out to be a valuable property the likelihood of disputes about the agreement will increase.
+Agreeing how to exploit the work in advance, and documenting the terms of that agreement, is helpful—but it is hard to predict just what you will need to cover, and if the work turns out to be a valuable property the likelihood of disputes about the agreement will increase.

 Design right